Skip to main content

 At the time you moved in:

-At the time of the caravan owner’s application:
+At the time of the caravan owner’s application to RDRV:

 Has the caravan owner suffered property damage?

-Small marks and dints might be considered property damage, but VCAT may view them as minor or not enough to justify replacing the entire flooring.
-VCAT may also decide they are normal wear and tear.
+Small marks and dints might be considered property damage, but they may also be seen as minor or not enough to justify replacing the entire flooring.
+They could also fall under normal wear and tear.

 Has the caravan owner suffered financial loss?